 Building Healthy Habits

 One of the facts of life is that people face various challenges, and they overcome some of them easier than others.
 One of the biggest challenges, in our case, is to stick to the decision to live more healthily!
 Like, each time, around the winter holidays, we tell ourselves, “Okay, it was a hard period!
 You have the right to indulge in all the holiday treats and skip on workouts as much as you want during holidays!
 But come January 1st things will have to change!”
-So, by the second day of January, we indeed start to eat differently, begin working out, buy the best running shoes for treadmill, and fully commit to it.
+So, by the second day of January, we indeed start to eat differently, begin working out, buy the best running shoes, and fully commit to it.
 However, fast forward to several weeks later, and our motivation seems to have evaporated.
 One bad day at work, and we are back to where we started, having fallen off the wagon.

 Last year was different, though. began to think about good habits and resolutions sometime around mid-December.
 Maybe it was because of COVID – 19, but I felt more determined to succeed.
 After giving some thought to it, I realized that I may have to plan things differently.
 First of all, the idea of introducing healthy habits the day after a huge party doesn’t make much sense.
 The more I thought about it, the more I had the feeling that the key to success when you want to introduce healthy habits for life is to plan adequately and do things with patience and understanding.